ikepaul/gabo-frontend/README.md

 - Spectating.
 When you join a lobby you're initially placed in spectator.
 If the game starts/restarts as many players as possible from spectators automatically join the game.
 - Card abilities, controls are a bit weird and time to look at a card is limited but works fine.
 - Hidden cards
+- Join a lobby by url parameter.
+(Doesnt really join only puts it in the input, but whatever.)

 ## Missing Features